 Along the route that leads from the port city of Lemesos (Limassol) to Pafos, the roadway opens up to reveal a stunning stretch of coastline where chalky white cliffs stand watch over an aquamarine sea.

 The perfect location, of course, never goes out of style.
-With such a historic and legendary background it is hardly surprising that Cyprus has developed a character that is quite unique.
+With such a historic and legendary background it is hardly surprising that it has developed a character that is quite unique.

-Cyprus island is an independent country, 97 km west of Syria and 64 km west of Turkey nestled into the eastern Mediterranean Sea and a stepping-stone to three continents.
-Cyprus is the third largest island in the Mediterranean and an ideal starting point for the discovery of other exotic locations such as the Greek Islands, Egypt and the Middle East – in fact, mini-cruises set off for these places from Cyprus almost every day.
+The island is an independent country, 97 km west of Syria and 64 km west of Turkey nestled into the eastern Mediterranean Sea and a stepping-stone to three continents.
+It is the third-largest island in the Mediterranean and an ideal starting point for the discovery of other exotic locations such as the Greek Islands, Egypt and the Middle East – in fact, mini-cruises set off for these places from Cyprus almost every day.
 But close as Cyprus may be to the world’s centre stage, it is a unique place that can feel blissfully apart from it all.

 Weather in Cyprus